standard-for-public-code/community-implementation-guide-standard/criteria/bundle-policy-and-code.md

 When adding new features, document what policy they are meant to implement.
 Look if your context have collections of policies that apply to public organizations, like [these for digitalization by the Swedish Agency for Digital Governement](https://www.digg.se/regler-och-rekommendationer).

-### A codebase MUST include all source code that the policy is based on, unless used for fraud detection.
+### The codebase MUST include all source code that the policy is based on, unless used for fraud detection.

 (Do we have examples of this?
 OpenFisca?)